J-Bicheno/Arms-Import-Export-Analysis/README.md

 - **Data Gaps:** Some deals lack full details—imputed values or aggregate trends used as fallback.
 - **Bias Risk:** SIPRI is independent, but reporting from some countries may be inconsistent.
-- **Method Alternatives:** Where clustering failed, manual segmentation and expert review were considered.
+- **Method Alternatives:** Where clustering may have failed, binary classification was considered.

 ---